Dr-Stetter-ITQ/git-practices-ts/04-merge-conflicts/instructions.md

 - You must manually edit the file to build a final Animal class that makes sense technically and semanticall

 ## Considerations
-Everything that Reyes have done is not right.
+Everything that Reyes have done is not perfect.
 This is so that you can choose changes.
+Consider creating `calculateAge` and `calculateHumanAge` to provoke merge conflicts!
+Somo conflicts can not be auto resolved, you will probably need to resolved manually.

 ## Steps
 1. Create a new branch from `master` called `feature/animals-solution-by-yourname`.